Skip Navigation

 "I am pleased to be able to make a difference and help someone who is alone and look forward to the visits."

 Margaret was referred to Reach Out by a GP Link Worker.
-Reach Out support those facing loneliness or are vulnerable, whom have recently left hospital or who are risk of hospital admission.
+Reach Out support those facing potential loneliness who are medically vulnerable, having recently left hospital or being at risk of hospital admission.
 They do this by connecting clients with a befriender, for companionship, getting out and about and some regular connection.

 At the time, Margaret was living with mild cognitive impairment and receiving support from the frailty team.